cristhiandas/CV/README.md

 ## Cristhian Da Silva

-I'm a Full Stack Junior Developer (Wannabe) that is always searching for knowledge in different areas.
+I'm a Full Stack Developer that is always searching for knowledge in different areas.
 I'm looking for a challenging role that makes me learn more every day since I love problem-solving.

 While I was at the Simón Bolivar University studying Networking Engineering I had the opportunity to learn and perform different roles, I've developed the University Study Guide's Website learning how to do it on my own.
 I also worked as pro-bono with the UWC-Venezuela foundation as the Head of Logistics and Web Manager, I learned personal management skills and logistic skills.
 And currently, I'm learning to code at Makers Academy, the best 16-week software development boot camp.